 Can I make it ahead?

-If you would like to make this pasta dish ahead of time, here are a few tips!
+If you would like to make Italian Sausage and Spinach Pasta dish ahead of time, here are a few tips!

 More easy pasta dinner ideas

 - 1 tablespoon olive oil